 Saving agendas and notes

-In order to get started with Hugo, there are three main steps that you should follow.
+In order to get started with Hugo, there are four main steps that you should follow.

 Step 1 – Select your meeting

 Hugo can be used for different types of meetings, both internal and external.

 - All your meetings are displayed on the left-hand side of the My Meetings page, organized by date.

 Step 2 – Set your Agenda

 Meeting agendas can be set days or weeks before the meeting begins.
 Note that when an Agenda is saved, Hugo will share it with other Users in your Hugo Organization who are also attending.

 - To set an Agenda, select a meeting and click Create Agenda.
 Select a template if you wish to add structure to your meeting agenda or stick to a pre-established process.
 To learn more about customizing and using templates, refer to the Template section.